Mohamed-Ismail-Salah/car-plate-recognition/README.md

-# 🚘 Arabic Car Plate Recognition
+# 🚘 Car Plate Recognition

-This project provides a **real-time Arabic car plate recognition system**, supporting detection and recognition of Arabic letters and digits using **YOLOv8** and **OCR techniques**.
+This project provides a **real-time   car plate recognition system**, supporting detection and recognition of Arabic letters and digits using **YOLOv8** and **OCR techniques**.

 ---

 ## 🎯 Project Objectives

-- Detect Arabic car plates in images and video using object detection.
+- Detect car plates in images and video using object detection.
 - Extract and recognize Arabic characters using two different approaches:
   1. **YOLOv8-based character detection**.
   2. **OCR-based character recognition**.